nethesis/yomi-rspamd/README.md

 # INTRO

-YOMI RSPAMD it's a lua plugin that, in combination with <a href="https://github.com/nethesis/yomi-proxy">yomi-proxy</a>, permit to analize every mail attachment sent from rspamd to <a href="https://yoroi.company">yoroi sandbox (YOMI)</a>.
+This is lua plugin for Rspamd that, in combination with <a href="https://github.com/nethesis/yomi-proxy">yomi-proxy</a>, analizes every mail attachment through the <a href="https://yoroi.company">Yoroi Yomi sandbox (YOMI)</a>.
-Before install this package, you has to install <a href="https://github.com/nethesis/yomi-proxy">yomi-proxy</a>.
+Before installing this package, you have to install the <a href="https://github.com/nethesis/yomi-proxy">yomi-proxy</a>.

 # PREREQUISITE

-- rspamd
+- Rspamd

 # INSTALLATION

-Clone this repository on your local server:
+Clone this repository to your local server:
 ```
 git clone https://github.com/nethesis/yomi-rspamd
 ```

-Copy yomi.lua file on directory :
+Copy yomi.lua file to Rspamd plugins directory :

 ```
 cp yomi.lua /usr/share/rspamd/lualib/lua_scanners/
 ```

-Add the below line inside  `/usr/share/rspamd/lualib/lua_scanners/init.lua` under the `---Antiviruses` section:
+Add the line below inside  `/usr/share/rspamd/lualib/lua_scanners/init.lua` under the `---Antiviruses` section:
 ```
 require_scanner('yomi')
 ```